 PEP self test

-Students who want to start their studies in our master programme need a good background knowledge (at university level) in physics and mathematics.
-Please see our FAQs and/or try our quick self test for a short self-assessment.
+Students who want to start their studies in our master program need a good background knowledge (at university level) in physics and mathematics.
+It is expected that applicants have an understanding of atomic and molecular quantum physics, practical knowledge of calculus and linear algebra, and an understanding of vector analysis and matrix algebra with eigenvalues.
+Please check our admission requirements and try our quick self self_test [411 KB] for a short self-assessment.